 6. Book your favorite vendors 12-18 months in advance.

 If you’re planning a long engagement and your wedding is more than a year out, it’s always best to book your vendors as early as possible.
 Not just because you’re more likely to get your pick, but also because many wedding professionals tend to raise their rates each year.
 Booking early will give you the best rates.

 Just like any other business, it is very common for vendors to put a sale on their services.
 Sales most commonly happen during engagement season, which is November to February.
 If you’re planning a 2021 wedding, watch for sales around Valentines Day.
 If you’re planning a 2022 wedding, be on the lookout for sales around Black Friday.

 Shameless self promotion: we’ll be offering 21% off select wedding collections for 21 days starting on (you guessed it) January 21st.
-Check out our collections!
+Check out our pricing!

 8. Book a wedding planner.

 It might seem unnecessary or even counterproductive when trying to cut costs, but a skilled planner can actually help keep you in your budget while also saving you precious time.
 Planners who are well ingrained in their local wedding industry will know all of the best vendors in your desired price range, and handle the correspondence.